Solve/Next

 A Capital-Building Opportunity Portfolio.

-A focused portfolio of capital-building moves tied to your own organisation, each scored for capital impact and assigned to a named Activator inside your enterprise.
+A focused portfolio of capital-building moves tied to your own organization, each scored for capital impact and assigned to a named Activator inside your enterprise.

 Artefact 02